orcfax/docs/docs/orcfax-solution/solution-overview.md

 ## Standards & best practice compliance

-The Orcfax Team’s world class experience with information management technologies and expertise in other related fields has informed solution development at every stage.
+The Orcfax Team's world class experience with information management technologies and expertise in other related fields has informed solution development at every stage.
 Orcfax is developing the most comprehensive solution to the oracle problem.
 This is, at least in part, because Orcfax has been